-Protecting the public - improving practice

-Supporting Information

-for Public Health Practitioner Registration

-April 2019

-Contents

-1. .
-Introduction

-2. .
-Organisation of your portfolio 3

-3. Commentaries

-4. Evidence ence 5

-4.1.
-4.2.
-Evidence of knowledge Evidence of application 5 6

-5. Understanding

-6. Completing the e-portfolio 7

-7. 7.
-Feedback from the assessor

-8. 3.
-The Standards

-9. .
-Confidentiality and disclosure 15

-10 0.Testimonials and references

-11 1.
-Job Description

-1. Introduction

-The Supporting Information document is intended to assist practitioners in their interpretation of the UKPHR practitioner standards, published in April 2019 and set out in the UKPHR Guidance for Practitioner Registration, and is written from that perspective.
-The Guidance sets out the UKPHR's requirements for practitioner registration and must be followed; this document complements but does not replace it.

-The document will also be of use to assessors and verifiers and help ensure consistency of assessment.
-The standards are for use across the whole range of public health practice, so assessors and verifiers will see a wide range of work, whose relevance to the standards claimed must be explained by the practitioner.
+- 1. The Supporting Information document is intended to assist practitioners in their interpretation of UKPHR's amended practitioner standards, published in April 2019, and set out in the UKPHR Practitioner Guidance for Applicants, Assessors and Verifiers, and is written from that perspective.
+The Guidance sets out our requirements for practitioner registration and must be followed.
+This document complements but does not replace the Guidance. - This document will also be of use to assessors and verifiers and help ensure consistency of assessment.
+The standards are for use across the whole range of public health practices, so assessors and verifiers will see a wide range of work whose relevance to the standards claimed must be explained by the practitioner. - 3.
 The Supporting Information document will be updated periodically.
-The latest version of this document is available on the UKPHR website; please ensure you are using the most recent version.
+The latest version of this document is available on our website; please ensure you are using the most recent version.

-2. Organisation of your Portfolio

-Each submission to an assessor consists of a commentary, its associated evidence and an assessment log.